JohriLab/Bvalcalc/docs/source/introduction/bedgff_input.rst

 When using the ``--region`` and ``genome`` modules, these conserved regions are indicated by a BED/GFF/CSV annotation file:

 **-\-bedgff_path [path/to/example.bed]**
     Path to an annotation file of selected elements, in BED, GFF3 or CSV format (CHR,START,END).
-Header information, indiciated by ``#``, is ignored.
+Header information, indicated by ``#``, is ignored.

 Annotations
 ------------